-Language Explorers is a fun and engaging intercultural programme focused on language as a tool to explore linguistic diversity in the classroom and to raise important questions about how languages work and how we use them.
+Language Explorers is a fun and engaging intercultural education initiative focused on language as a tool to explore diversity and identity in the classroom.

 But I don’t speak any foreign language!